OtoplastyConveniently located to serve Pittsburgh and Pennsylvania

 The ears usually look “normal” within 10-20 days.
 Usually, a thin stocking cap or headband is worn at night for 3 weeks after the first dressing is removed to protect the ears.
 Contact sports should be avoided for about a month.

 The specific risks and the suitability of this procedure for a given individual can be determined only at the time of consultation.
 All surgical procedures have some degree of risk.
 Minor complications that do not affect the outcome occur occasionally.
 Major complications are unusual.

-Hemotoma: A hematoma (collection of blood) is rare but possible.
-It could cause delayed healing or an infection.
+Hematoma: A hematoma (collection of blood) is rare but possible.
+It could cause delayed healing or infection.
 Dr. Cherup can remove the hematoma surgically.

 Scars: Scars behind the ear are usually unnoticeable, in the unlikely event the scars widen or become too thick, Dr. Cherup can revise them.
 Sometimes inside cartilage stitches may work their way out.